bartosz-trepka/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

 Rock-Paper-Scissors Game, JavaScript, Console only.
+(The Odin Project - Foundations)